How to Disenroll from a SilverScript Medicare Part D Plan

 What if I receive Extra Help from Medicare?

-If you receive Extra Help from Medicare, you may disenroll from your Medicare Part D prescription drug plan and enroll in another Medicare prescription drug plan once per quarter.
+If you receive Extra Help from Medicare, you may disenroll from your Medicare Part D prescription drug plan and enroll in another Medicare prescription drug plan the first nine months of the year.

 Can I be involuntarily disenrolled from my SilverScript plan?

 Although SilverScript will never disenroll you or ask you to disenroll from our plan due to health-related reasons, there are certain circumstances that will result in your involuntary disenrollment from a SilverScript plan.
 Some of these include:

 - You do not stay continuously enrolled in Medicare Part A or B (or both).

 - You move out of the service area or are away from the plan’s service area for more than 12 months.
 (Note: If you plan to move or take a long trip, we encourage you to call Customer Care and ask if the place you are moving or traveling to is in the SilverScript plan service area.)